Why St. Leo's Church honors St. Anthony

 Towards evening, it was obvious that Little Italy was in danger.
 Residents began fleeing eastward toward Patterson Park, taking whatever belongings they could carry.
 It was then, most accounts agree, that the stage was set for a miracle.
-Many of the parishioners refused to leave their homes and belongings they had worked so hard to earn.
-Instead, they gathered on the east bank of the Jones Falls and prayed top God to spare them from the flames.
-Someone in the crowd cried out, “Saint Anthony protect us!” and others took up the cry.
-A few men present rushed back to Saint Leo’s and returned with the statue of Saint Anthony and a vessel of holy water.
-As Father Monteverde raised his arms in prayer, they made a solemn vow: If their homes and church were spared from the fire, they would hold a yearly festival in honor of Saint Anthony.
+Many of the parishioners refused to leave their homes and belongings they had worked so hard to acquire.
+They gathered on the east bank of the Jones Falls and prayed for God to spare them from the flames.
+Someone in the crowd cried out, “Saint Anthony, protect us!” and others mimicked the cry.
+A few men ran to Saint Leo’s Church and returned with the statue of Saint Anthony and a vessel of holy water.
+As Father Monteverde raised his arms in prayer, the residents made a solemn vow: if their homes and church were spared from the fire, they would hold a yearly festival in honor of Saint Anthony.

-At about 6 o’clock Monday morning, a strong wind came up and blew the flames the other way.
-Efforts to clean up the downtown had not even begun when, in gratitude, the people of Saint Leo’s founded the Saint Anthony Society and started the celebration which began with a Solemn High Mass.
-Then, practically everyone who could walk, joined in the procession through the streets of Little Italy.
+Around 6 o’clock Monday morning, a strong wind blew the flames in another direction.
+Efforts to clean up downtown had not even begun when, in gratitude, the people of Saint Leo’s founded the Saint Anthony Society and started the celebration which began with a solemn High Mass.
+Afterwards, the entire neighborhood joined in a procession through the streets of Little Italy to celebration.
 An annual procession and festival to honor Saint Anthony has continued to this day.

 Baltimore's Little Italy: